 Sometimes Google Posts can be a little buggy and a Post can be rejected, even when you’re adhering to Google’s guidelines.

 When you publish a post you might see this message:

-Google gives guidance for how to make and track the status of Google posts, and explains the ‘line’, ‘pending’ and ‘not approved’ post status:
+Google gives guidance for how to make and track the status of Google posts, and explains the ‘live’, ‘pending’, and ‘not approved’ post status: